PCMDI/input4MIPs_CVs/docs/extracting-scenario-from-source-id.md

             scenario = source_id.split(known_prefix)[1].split("-")[0]
             if scenario in KNOWN_SCENARIOS:
                 return scenario

+            if scenario in KNOWN_SCENARIOS_LEGACY:
+                # Not an error, but also not a known scenario
+                return None

     msg = f"Could not parse {source_id=} to find a known scenario" raise ValueError(msg)